vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-hive.md

 ### Step 3: Modify configuration file

-After Exchange is compiled, copy the conf file `target/classes/application.conf` settings Hive data source configuration.
-In this case, the copied file is called `hive_application.conf`.
+After Exchange is compiled, copy the conf file `target/classes/application.conf` to set Hive data source configuration.
+In this example, the copied file is called `hive_application.conf`.
 For details on each configuration item, see [Parameters in the configuration file](../parameter-reference/ex-ug-parameter.md).

 ```conf
 {